128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | bridge-name | The value to set for this field |

+#### Description

+##### bridge-name (string)

+A string identifier for bridge-name which only uses alphanumerics, underscores, or dashes, and cannot exceed 15 characters.

+Must contain only alphanumeric characters, start with a alphabet and can contain any of the following: _ -
+Length: 0-15

 ## `configure authority router node device-interface capture-filter`